Posts

 Image

-Bukit Batok Nature Park - Hiking, Sight-seeing to Little Guilin
+Bukit Batok Nature Park - from quarry to Little Guilin

 Image

-Fort Canning Park - Once forbidden hill, fortress, spice and romantic garden
+Fort Canning Romantic Park - Once forbidden hill with ancient palace, fortress and spice garden

 Image